kagalle/go-hashbuffer/README.md

 # hashbuffer

 Hashbuffer is a buffer designed to feed data (normally a file) to a hashing algorithm in a way that the input is broken up into fixed sized windows (also referred to as words), each of which is later hashed.
 The output window starts at the beginning and moves forward one byte at a time.
 If the windowSize is 16, then the first window returned would be bytes 0-15, the second, bytes 1-16, etc.

+However, the `Skip()` method can be used to skip over any amount of input.
+So, `GetWindow()` followed by `Skip(5)` followed by `GetWindow()` would result in the first window of bytes 0-15, and a second window of bytes 6-21.

 This can be used with a rolling hash, such as can be found at [chmduquesne/rollinghash](http://github.com/chmduquesne/rollinghash).
 It can also be used with a standard hash, such as MD-5, etc.  Note that more complex hash algorithms generate wider hashes; there is little point in creating a hash of something when the checksum created is larger than the input.